aniladapa-dev/Employee-Management-System/README.md

 - **Service Layer**: Contains the core business logic, including salary calculations, attendance processing, and Cloudinary file handling.
 - **Persistence Layer**: **Spring Data JPA** manages the database interactions with MySQL, ensuring data integrity and version control via Hibernate.
 ---
+---

+## 🔑 Demo Access

+To explore the application, you can use the following demo credentials:

+- **Username:** admin
+- **Password:** admin123

+> ⚠️ Note: This is a demo account with limited permissions, created for evaluation purposes.

+---

 *Developed by Anil Kumar Adapa - 2026*